What is the status of study abroad programs?

 What is the status of university travel?

-- Restrictions on university-related domestic travel end September 30.
-Domestic travel after that date no longer requires an exception.
+- University-related domestic travel, including travel within Tennessee, does not require an exception.
 Restrictions may be reinstated if CDC guidelines warrant a change.

 - Exceptions are required for university-related international travel through December 31.